AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/trouble-shooting.md

 # Trouble shooting the [!UICONTROL Control Panel}

+Learn how to troubleshoot issues when using the Control Panel.

-## [!UICONTROL Login] and [!UICONTROL homepage]
+## Login and homepage

+Issues occurring with login and homepage.

 ### Symptom: Unable to login to Adobe Experience Cloud

 **What to do:**
 The user needs to locate their [!DNL IMS Org ID] (xxx).
 The administrator needs to add the user to the [!UICONTROL product profile] [!DNL “Campaign-xxx-Admins”] for each instance that they would like to manage.
 If the user is an admin of all instances they still might need to add themselves as *[!UICONTROL user]*.

 ### Symptom: Links in the [!UICONTROL Adobe Experience Cloud Home] to access [!UICONTROL Control Panel] do not appear for a user

 **Cause:**
-Users won’t see the links until they are added as users to [!UICONTROL product profile] *[!DNL Campaign-xxx-Administrators/Admin]*
+Users won’t see the links until they are added as users to [!UICONTROL product profile] `Campaign-xxx-Administrators/Admin`

 **What to do:**
 The administrator needs to add the user to the [!UICONTROL product profile] *[!DNL Campaign-xxx-Admins]* for each instance that they would like to manage.
 If the user is an admin of all instances they still might need to add themselves as *[!UICONTROL user]*.